airvlab/cathsim/README.md

 ### 1. CatmullRomSpline.cs
 The "CatmullRomSpline" script provides a Catmull-Rom spline interpolation implementation for creating smooth curves between control points

-How to Use:
+To use it:

-1. Attach the CatmullRomSpline script to an empty GameObject or any GameObject where you need spline interpolation.
+1. Attach the CatmullRomSpline script to the GameObject where you need spline interpolation.
 2. Create an array of control points (values) that you want to interpolate.
 3. Initialise the CatmullRomSpline by calling the constructor with the control points array.
 4. Use the GetValue method to interpolate values along the spline at different positions.